Your shopping cart is empty.

-During my time in Paris I would go to the small bridge that connects to the garden at Notre Dame and I would paint every day, and I would also sell my paintings to many people around the world.
+During my time in Paris I would go everyday to the small bridge that connects to the gardens of Notre Dame to the left bank of the Seine river and it was here that I would set up my easel and paint.
+I would also sell my paintings to many people around the world.
 I enjoyed every minute of it, I grew as an artist, and I developed friendships with people that I simply adore.

 What Do Others Say?

 “You never fail at making me feel like I’m in your painting!
 Beautiful.” - Katherine Polack

 "I can visualize myself as part of the painting” - BJ, Goergia

 I capture the essence or ambiance, that overall feeling of a place, so that the viewer feels as if they are actually there.
 That they can step into the painting from within.